adampower48/ca4015_assignment1_dan_adam/README.md

 - matplotlib
 - scikit-learn

-A full list of the packages used can be found in [book/requirements.txt](./book/requirements.txt)
+A full list of the packages used can be found in [requirements.txt](requirements.txt)

 Build the book by running:
 `jupyter-book clean book`